alosadagrande/tekton-dpdk/blog.md

   * [Demo Repository](https://github.com/alosadagrande/tekton-dpdk)
   * Tekton Files

-Whether you are going to also deploy the built application, you need to be aware that DPDK requires huge pages along with SR-IOV configuration properly enabled.
-Thus, you will require at least:
+If you are planning to deploy the built application, you need to be aware that DPDK requires huge pages along with SR-IOV configuration properly enabled.
+Notice that it is not mandatory to deploy the application in another cluster, but in our scenario there is a separation between the Development cluster and the CNF or production cluster:

-**NOTE:** If you do not have an SR-IOV supported device, you still can run the OpenShift pipeline and build the example DPDK application.

 * An OpenShift Container Platform 4.5 cluster, which we call CNF cluster, where the application is deployed.
 In this case, this cluster must have SR-IOV capable workers available.
 * A SR-IOV capable Node inside the "CNF" OpenShift cluster.
 In our case we have a worker Node with several Mellanox MT27800 Family [ConnectX-5] 25GbE dual-port SFP28 Network Interface Cards (NICs).
 Take a look at [this table](https://docs.openshift.com/container-platform/4.5/networking/hardware_networks/about-sriov.html) with all the supported SR-IOV NIC models.
 * [SR-IOV Nework operator](https://docs.openshift.com/container-platform/4.5/networking/hardware_networks/installing-sriov-operator.html) must be installed and running successfully.
 SR-IOV devices must be properly detected and configured.
 * Huge pages must be configured within the Node where the application is deployed.
 A detailed procedure can be found in [Configuring huge pages](https://docs.openshift.com/container-platform/4.5/scalability_and_performance/what-huge-pages-do-and-how-they-are-consumed-by-apps.html).

+**NOTE:** If you do not have an SR-IOV supported device, you still can run the OpenShift pipeline and build the example DPDK application.

 # OpenShift Pipelines and Tekton